WilliamLu1999/ML-Work-Examples/README.md

 # Python-ML-DS-
-This repository contains notes about Machine Learning and Data Science
+This repository contains notes and work examples of Machine Learning Algorithms and Data Science